 Strategies to help you improve your learning skills:

 - Time Management

-As part of the Academic Center for Excellence, peer tutoring is available at no cost from a current University student with strong skills in a particular content area.
+In the CULearn Teaching & Learning Commons, peer tutoring is available at no cost from a current University student with strong skills in a particular content area.
 Tutoring may take place individually or in groups.

 Tutoring sessions are typically 30-60 minutes.
 Appointments are strongly advised, although walk-ins are welcomed if a tutor is available.
 Students can make up to three tutoring appointments per week per subject throughout the semester.